-Procedural Safeguards Procedural S afeguards meet federal regulations as per AEIS Compliance Indicators.
-Federal 303.406 Record of access Regulations Each participating agency must keep a record of parties obtaining access to early intervention records collected, maintained, or used under part C of the Act (except access by parents and authorized representatives and employees of the participating agency), including the name of the party, the date access was given, and the purpose for which the party is authorized to use the early intervention records.
-303.420 Parental consent and ability to decline services (a) The lead agency must ensure parental consent is obtained before- (1) Administering screening procedures under §303.320 that are used to determine whether a child is suspected of having a disability; (2) All evaluations and assessments of a child are conducted under §303.321; (3) Early intervention services are provided to the child under this part; (4) Public benefits or insurance or private insurance is used if such consent is required under §303.520; and (5) Disclosure of personally identifiable information consistent with §303.414.
-303.421 Prior written notice and procedural safeguards notice (b) Content of notice.
-The notice must be in sufficient detail to inform parents about- (1) The action that is being proposed or refused; (2) The reasons for taking the action.303.400(b) 303.34 Service coordination services (case management) (8) Families are fully informed of their rights and procedural safeguards, as set forth in subpart E of this part and related resources.303.34 (ii) (8) AEIS Compliance Indicators Permission for Release of Information/Records is completed for individual requests and is signed and dated by families/surrogate parents when information is being released or requested.
-Permission to Evaluate is completed appropriately to determine or assess the following: Initial eligibility Annual eligibility Other (ex., formal screeners and/or assessments are used e.g., ASQ, SEAM) Request for Parent to Attend IFSP Meeting is completed appropriately to inform families and team members of scheduled IFSP meetings and includes: Dates, times, and location of meeting
+Procedural Safeguards Procedural S afeguards meet federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulations 303.406 Record of access Each participating agency must keep a record of parties obtaining access to early intervention records collected, maintained, or used under part C of the Act (except access by parents and authorized representatives and employees of the participating agency), including the name of the party, the date access was given, and the purpose for which the party is authorized to use the early intervention records.
+303.420 Parental consent and ability to decline services (a) The lead agency must ensure parental consent is obtained before- (1) Administering screening procedures under §303.320 that are used to determine whether a child is suspected of having a disability; (2) All evaluations and assessments of a child are conducted under §303.321; (3) Early intervention services are provided to the child under this part; (4) Public benefits or insurance or private insurance is used if such consent is required under §303.520; and (5) Disclosure of personally identifiable information consistent with §303.414. (b) If a parent does not give consent under paragraph (a)(1), (a)(2), or (a)(3) of this section, the lead agency must make reasonable efforts to ensure that the parent- (1) Is fully aware of the nature of the evaluation and assessment of the child or early intervention services and procedural safeguards notice (b) Content of notice.
+The notice must be in sufficient detail to inform parents about- (1) The action that is being proposed or refused; (2) The reasons for taking the action.303.400(b) 303.342 Proice coordination services (case management) (b) Content of notice.
+The AEIS Compliance Indicators Permission for Release of Information/Records is completed for individual requests and is signed and dated by families/surrogate parents when information is being released or requested.
+Permission to Evaluate is completed appropriately to determine or assess the following: Initial eligibility Annual eligibility Other (ex., formal screeners and/or assessments are used e.g., ASQ, SEAM) Request for Parent to Attend IFSP Meeting is completed appropriately to inform families and team members of scheduled IFSP meetings and includes: • Dates, times, and location of meeting • Purpose of meeting